wmcbrine/hmevlc/README.txt

 Changes:

 3.0 -- Support for iTunes-style RSS feeds, and Shoutcast TV.
 See the
        included config.ini for configuration examples.
-Partly due to "Allanon".
+Mostly due to "Allanon".

 2.7 -- If files or streams fail a pass-through (non-VLC) attempt, try